luisenriqueramos1977/OntoSmart/README.md

 # OntoSmart
-Repository of OntoSmart, methodology for networked and hetereogeneous ontologies
+Repository of OntoSmart, a methodology for the development of networked and hetereogeneous ontologies